Mother's Day For All Mothers and Caregivers

 When I use the term, "motherless", I don't just mean those whose mothers are no longer alive, but those who have never been lucky enough to have a close bond with their mothers.

-Although I had an unhappy childhood, I still used to buy my mother a card and a gift each year to acknowledge that she had still fed and clothed me and provided a roof over my head.
+Although I didn't have the happiest childhood, I still used to buy my mother a card and a gift each year to acknowledge that she had still fed and clothed me and provided a roof over my head.
 The Mother's Day that I remember most was the one when I was ten years old, the one where my mother threw back at me the gift I had presented to her, saying, "What would I want with this?
 You might as well keep it."
 Maybe she didn't mean it nastily and maybe she hadn't intended to deliver her words in such a hurtful manner but, nevertheless, I was mortified.
 When she had left my room, I curled up into a ball and sobbed.
 I wanted my Gran, the one with whom I had a real mother-daughter relationship and the one to whom I then felt I should be giving gifts and making "thank you" gestures.

 I no longer focus on the negative, but the positive.
 As a mother myself, I derive pleasure from the love that my children and I give to each other and the appreciation that I am able to show to my stepmother, my father and all the other people in my life who have never failed to show that they care.